umulmrum/symfony-cert/README.md

   configuration, the extension can e.g. load different service definition files or set the config values as service arguments.
   The extension class should follow a naming scheme to be auto-discovered by the framework:
-  - Be located in the DependencyInjection directory of the bundle.
   - Have the same name as the bundle class, but with an "Extension" suffix instead of "Bundle".
+  - Have the same namespace as the bundle class, but in the sub-namespace DependencyInjection (and should therefore be located in a sub-directory of the same name in the bundle when following PSR-0 or PSR-4).

 The config values can then be set in the config.yml (or similar) files of the application.
 Each bundle has a config namespace that equals the bundle name minus the "Bundle" suffix and